volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 };
 ```

-While there is nothing wrong with the first example, the second may seem suspicious.
+While there is nothing wrong with both examples, the second may seem suspicious.

 If you are not sure why, grab a cup of coffee and keep reading.

-## Avoid Props In Initial State
+## Better Avoid Props In Initial State

-Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and that's clearly expressed.
+Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and either props are never update or the component should not react to their updates.

-In other words, if your component doesn't need to react on the changes of the props, which are used in the initial state.

-Let's take a look at the above example - we pass the **value** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.
+Let's take a look at the above example - we pass the **initialValue** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.

 This is perfectly fine, but it is rather an exception than the general use case.

-The real problem occurs if the **value** can be changed in the **ParentComponent**:
+The real problem occurs if the **initialValue** can be changed in the **ParentComponent**:

 ```jsx
 import React, { useState, useEffect } from "react";